StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **In this article you'll also learn:**

-•	how to :ref:`activate the deletion period<activate-feature>` for your team
+•	how to :ref:`activate the deletion period<activating-deletion-period>` for your team
 •	what happens to pending signature invitations
 •	when e-mails reminders are sent to your team members